jlinoff/pam/README.md

 repeats, embedded years, an entropy floor — because being absent from a breach corpus is a low bar.
 A password can be unpublished and still bad.

+You can check the whole vault at once, or a single password from the record view, the record editor, or the password generator.
+Checking while you are choosing a password is the most useful of these: it is the last point at which changing your mind is free.

 ### PAM vs mainstream password managers

 _Analysis: April 2026.
 Compared against Bitwarden and 1Password as representative mainstream alternatives._